GlobalEnergyMonitor/preview-maps/README.md

 ## Steps for updating maps for routine tracker releases

 ### Non IDE set up / external process
-- Depending on the tracker,
+- Depending on the tracker:
 * Save a copy of the new data to the: [Tracker official releases (data team copies)](https://drive.google.com/drive/folders/1Ql9V1GLLNuOGoJOotX-wK6wCtDq1dOxo)
 * Update the map tracker log sheet ([tab name prep_file](https://docs.google.com/spreadsheets/d/15l2fcUBADkNVHw-Gld_kk7EaMiFFi8ysWt6aXVW26n8/edit?gid=1817870001#gid=1817870001) with the new data's google sheet key from the copy of official data saved above